Hopin raises $40M Series A as its virtual events business accelerates – TechCrunch

-This morning Hopin, a London-based startup building virtual events technology, announced that it has raised a $40 million Series A led by IVP.
-According to the company, Salesforce’s corporate venture arm Salesforce Ventures also took part in the round, as did a number of its prior investors, including Slack’s venture capital group the Slack Fund, European venture groups Seedcamp and Northzone, and US-based Accel.
+This morning, Hopin, a London-based startup building virtual events technology, announced that it has raised a $40 million Series A led by IVP.
+According to the company, Salesforce’s corporate venture arm Salesforce Ventures also took part in the round, as did a number of its prior investors, including Slack’s venture capital group the Slack Fund, European venture groups Seedcamp and Northzone, and U.S.-based Accel.

-The round comes after Hopin had raised relatively modest capital before, including a $6.5 million round in February of this year.
+The round comes after Hopin had raised relatively modest capital, including a $6.5 million round in February of this year.

 Hopin is busy scaling.
-The company has seen its employee base grow from eight to sixty this year, and targets 200 by the end of 2020, according to CEO Johnny Boufarhat.
+The company has seen its employee base grow from eight to 60 this year, and targets 200 by the end of 2020, according to CEO Johnny Boufarhat.
 The firm is staffing up as usage of its technology expands, with the “number of monthly attendees of events” hosted using its technology growing from 16,000 in March — when COVID-19 lockdowns were accelerating — to 175,000 in May, according to the company.

 That’s the sort of growth that venture capitalists flock to, checkbooks in hand.
 Even better, Hopin’s current marketing costs are around zero, as there’s simply more groups that want to host events on the company’s platform than it can handle.